-- Installation, cabling and connections (see guide 502-20-0172-001 for Commander, Help Point or Titan products, or 502-20-0600-001 for Auteldac 6) - Setting up, configuring and operating a network for VoIP.
+- Installation, cabling and connections (see guide 502-20-0172-001) - Setting up, configuring and operating a network for VoIP.
 Please ensure that the network is configured to allow VoIP communications (using the SIP protocol) between the desired locations before attempting to configure GAI-Tronics telephones.